fdabl/fdabl.github.io/menu/talks.md

 ## Workshops
 Bayesian Statistics: A Conceptual and Practical Introduction.
 Workshop at the Complex Systems Summer School, Santa Fe, New Mexico, June 2019. [[Slides]({{ site.url }}/assets/talks/Bayes-Tutorial-Santa-Fe.html)]

 Causal Inference: An Introductory Workshop.
-Invited Workshop at the University of Amsterdam, November 2019. [[Slides]({{ site.url }}/assets/talks/Causal-Lecture.html)]
+Invited Workshop at the University of Amsterdam, November 2019.

 If you are interested in having me give a workshop on Bayesian statistics or Causal inference, do not hesitate to contact me!